RutvijBhutaiya/Thailand-Customer-Engagement-Facebook/README.md

 - Addition to date - seperated day, month and year with the use of library(tidyr) and seperate() function.

 - In clustering, used Hopkins Statistics to check clusters tendency between 0 to 1.
 (Near to 0 is good.)
+- Taking too much time to perform clusters due to more than 7000 observation points.
+[Need solution]

 <br>